smcv/vectis/README.md

   - vmdebootstrap

 * In the guest virtual machine:
-  - Debian 8 (jessie) or newer, or a similarly recent Debian derivative
+  - Debian 9 (stretch) or Ubuntu 16.04 LTS (xenial) or newer, or a similarly recent Debian derivative

 * In the apt archive used by the guest virtual machine:
   - python3